-In 2019, 28 diamond drillholes were completed within the Quebrada Blanca deposit for a total of approximately 20.6 kilometers.
-Assay results from these holes have had no impact on the quantity or grade of reserves, nor have they materially impacted the grade of the resource; however, these drillholes have increased the resource volume for Quebrada Blanca - Mill.
+In 2020, five diamond drillholes were completed within the Quebrada Blanca deposit for a total of approximately 2,050 metres.
+Assay results from these holes have had no impact on the quantity or grade of reserves, nor have they materially impacted the grade of the resource; however, these drillholes, as well as incorporation of assays from drilling completed in 2019 have increased the resource volume for Quebrada Blanca - Mill.
 See "Mineral Reserves and Resources" for details.
+Resource classification parameters were also updated based on a drillhole spacing analysis and a geology and grade error study.
 For diamond core, 2-metre samples of half core are taken and crushed for assay at an external laboratory.
 The remaining half of the core is retained for future reference.
 The assay program includes approximately 15% of quality-assurance/quality-control samples, comprising reference materials, duplicates and blanks.
 An additional 5% of sample pulps are assayed in a second laboratory for cross-checks.
 The reference materials consist of matrix-matched material from Quebrada Blanca, homogenized and certified in accordance with industry practice.